 12 Springtime Activities for Seniors

-Springtime is a favorite season for seniors because many of them are retired and have spent the winter being cooped-up indoors.
-There’s nothing like breathing fresh air, feeling the warmth of the sun on the skin and soaking in a little Vitamin D to renew the spirit and enhance quality of life.
-Being closer to nature, going on outings and socializing help break the monotony of daily living that can often be boring for seniors.
+Springtime is a favorite season for seniors because so many of us are retired and have spent the winter being cooped-up indoors.
+There’s nothing like breathing fresh air, feeling the warmth of the sun on the skin and soaking in a little Vitamin D to renew the spirit and enhance our quality of life.

 Springtime Activities for Seniors